Independent-oscillator model and the quantum Langevin equation for an oscillator: A review: Fluctuation theorems

 which is the same result as in the classical case.

 On the other hand, the calculation for the fluctuation of \(W\) will in general be much more complicated \cite{GSA_SDG} in the light of the generalized quantum Langevin equations discussed earlier, because of the non-Markovian nature of the noise correlations, notwithstanding Ohmic dissipation.
-However, the application of RWA and \textit{willy-nilly} the assumption of weak coupling leads to a rather straightforward extension of the classical result given in Eq.~(\ref{sigmatsquare}).
-We find
+However, the \textit{willy-nilly} the assumption of weak coupling in the Born-Markov sense [Eq. (\ref{noisewccorr})] leads to a rather straightforward extension of the classical result given in Eq.~(\ref{sigmatsquare}).
+In the long-time limit, i.e., for \(t \rightarrow \infty\), we find